TrustAIoT/Federated-IoT-bed/README.md

-# Development and Validation of A Heterogeneous Wireless Mesh IoT Testbed with Distributed Machine Learning
+# A Heterogeneous Wireless Mesh IoT Testbed with Federated and Distributed Machine Learning

 ## 1 About the Project